 Already excited about CloseBy?
 Here’s more good news

 Is your business looking to tap into proximity marketing in markets where Google is banned?
 Does leveraging CloseBy to engage with your audience at the right time and place excite you?
 Well, you have come to the right place for Beaconstac now supports Samsung’s CloseBy.
 Having been in the proximity marketing space since the early days, Beaconstac couldn’t wait to jump on the opportunity and offer our customers the golden chance of widening their reach.

-If you are looking to leverage beacons for a similar use case, schedule a demo with us, so that we can take you in person through how you can leverage Beaconstac platform to widen your reach in a matter of minutes.
+If you are looking to leverage beacons for a similar use case, talk to our beacon marketing expert, so that he can take you in person through how you can leverage Beaconstac platform to widen your reach in a matter of minutes.